MaksimenkoPG/ruby_app_from_scratch/README.md

 # Boilerplate of a simple ruby application
 Hi folks!
 Today we're going to build a simple ruby application from scratch.
-With Bundler, Rake handmade console & autoload of code.
+With Bundler, Rake, handmade console & autoload of code.
-This kind of application can be useful when you want to make something bigger than the simple script and smaller than an application based on the framework.
+This kind of application can be useful when you want to make something bigger than a simple script and smaller than an application based on the framework.
 Usually, I use this kind of application for testing API endpoints.
 It helps me to organize all my code and avoid DRY.
 This application will use [Github API](https://docs.github.com/en/rest/reference/repos#get-a-repository) to get information about the repository and print it to STDOUT.
 All code you may find in my repository [https://github.com/MaksimenkoPG/ruby_app_from_scratch](https://github.com/MaksimenkoPG/ruby_app_from_scratch).

-## Init & insall Bundler
+## Init & install Bundler
-First of all, let's create folder for our application.
+First of all, let's create a folder for our application.
 ```bash
 mkdir ruby_app_from_scratch && cd ruby_app_from_scratch
 ```
 After that, let's install Ruby.
-In this article I use **ruby-2.7.3**.
+In this article, I use **ruby-2.7.3**.
 For development I prefer RVM, but you can your favorite ruby manager, like asdf or rbenv.
 In the next step, we will install Bundler.
 It will help us to organize dependencies for the application.
 Of course, you may manage your dependencies via **gem install** but, in the future, this approach becomes a mess.
 Let's install and init it.